MicrosoftDocs/azure-devops-docs/release-notes/2024/includes/pipelines/sprint-245-update.md

 > [!div class="mx-imgBorder"]
 > ![Screenshot of general to enable auditing.](../../media/245-pipelines-01.png "Screenshot of general to enable auditing")

-### Revised Naming Convention for Azure Service Connections and App Registrations
+### Revised naming convention for Azure service connections and App registrations

 Previously, service connections were named using the format:`<azure devops org>-<azure devops project>-<azure subscription id>`.
 This made it challenging to correlate app registrations with corresponding service connections targeting the same Azure subscription.
 To improve clarity, app registration names now include the service connection name, following this format: `<azure devops org>-<azure devops project>-<service connection name>` for easier identification.